ciprianna/ciprianna/_posts/2015-06-17-dinner_club.markdown

 end
 ~~~

-The *club_history_update* method destructively merges the club_history hash with the event_log hash.
+The "club\_history\_update" method destructively merges the club\_history Hash with the event\_log Hash.

-The *running_balance_update* method takes two parameters: the running_balance hash and the club_history hash.
+The "running\_balance\_update" method takes two parameters: the running\_balance Hash and the club\_history Hash.
 It's used to update the member name and their total cost paid throughout the history of the club.

 ~~~ruby
 def running_balance_update(running_balance, club_history)